-From the beginning of fiscal 2015 up until the consummation of our IPO, we paid our non-employee directors and advisory board directors a cash retainer of \$7,500 and meeting fees of \$1,500 per meeting.
-In September 2015, we adopted a new director compensation policy for our non-employee directors, effective upon the consummation of our IPO for service periods beginning on or after November 25, 2015.
-Under the director compensation policy, our non-employee directors receive a \$40,000 annual cash retainer.
+Under our director compensation policy, our non-employee directors receive a \$40,000 annual cash retainer.
 For service on a committee of the board, a non-employee director receives an additional \$5,000 annual cash retainer.
 In lieu of the annual cash retainer for committee participation, each non-employee director serving as a chair of a board committee receives the following annual cash retainer: \$15,000 for audit committee chair and \$10,000 for compensation committee chair.
 Each non-employee director will also receive an annual restricted stock grant of \$40,000 of Class B common stock under the 2015 Equity Incentive Plan based on the fair market value of the Class B common stock on the date of grant, which will vest on the first anniversary of the date of grant.
-The first grant of restricted stock under this policy was effective upon the consummation of our IPO based on our IPO price of \$12.00 per share of Class B common stock.
-Future grants are expected to be made in May of each year starting in May 2017.
+Grants are expected to be made in May of each year starting in May 2017.
 Prorated grants will be made for partial years of service.
 All of our directors were reimbursed for reasonable travel and other expenses incurred in connection with attending board and committee meetings.

-The following table sets forth information concerning compensation paid to our non-employee directors during the year ended January 31, 2016, for their service on our board.
+The following table sets forth information concerning compensation paid to our non-employee directors during the year ended January 29, 2017, for their service on our board.
 Directors who are also our employees received no additional compensation for their service as directors and are not included in the table below.